Skip to main content

 History of The Nutcracker

 No holiday season is complete without seeing a brilliant performance of The Nutcracker.
-Learn more about the history of The Nutcracker ballet and how it came to be a popular holiday production.
+Learn more about the history of this iconic ballet and how it came to be a popular holiday production.

-As one of Tchaikovsky’s more prolific compositions, The Nutcracker is a tale of magic and wonder that delights all who see it live.
+As one of Tchaikovsky’s more prolific compositions, it tells a tale of magic and wonder that delights all who see it live.
 Discover the history of The Nutcracker and the joy it brings to the holidays.

 Origins of the Nutcracker